Steps by Step Guide

 Forms can be submitted via email to email@example.com.

-Complete and submit the High School Permission Consent Parent Form
+Complete and submit the High School Permission Consent Form

 Your High School Counselor will advise/ recommend college course (s).
 Please have the principal, counselor or school designee sign the High School Concurrent Enrollment Permission/Consent Form.
-Please get a high school transcript from your counselor to provide to CCSF.
+Upon receiving the consent form, it may take 3 to 5 business days for processing.

 For questions, contact Admissions & Records (MUB Room 188) or at email@example.com.